Mac Won't Accept Password After Update? Here's the Fix

 3. Boot Your Mac in Safe Mode

-Booting your Mac in safe mode can help you identify whether the software loads as your Mac start-up are to be blamed.
+Booting your Mac in Safe Mode can help you identify whether the software that loads as your Mac starts up is to blame.

-The ways to boot Mac in safe mode are different for Mac with Apple silicon and Intel-based Mac.
+The ways to boot Mac in safe mode are different for Macs with Apple silicon and Intel-based Macs.

 For a Mac with Apple silicon: